hendrikdreyer/hendrikdreyer.github.io/experience.md

 	<h4>Siemens, Australia</h4>
     <p class="italic">May 2010 - May 2017</p>
     <p>
+	Siemens is a global powerhouse focusing on the areas of electrification, automation and digitalization.
+	One of the world’s largest producers of energy-efficient, resource-saving technologies, Siemens is a leading supplier of systems for power generation and transmission as well as medical diagnosis.
 	Melbourne Metro Train Control System -
 	I was initially appointed as an integration engineer on the Core TCMS project, which involved the creation of a control system for the Melbourne metropolitan rail system.